marcusoftnet/marcusoftnet.github.io/_posts/2014-12-09-my-post-scaffolder-for-jekyll.md

 ---
 layout: post
-title: My post scaffolder for Jekyll
+title: "My post scaffolder for Jekyll"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2014-12-09T08:09:13.000Z
+date: 2014-12-09 08:09:13
 tags:
 - Tools
 ---

 I've just started to use <a href="http://jekyllrb.com">Jekyll</a> as my blogging engine.
 It's mostly nice but I'm getting used to a new tool.
 And maybe actually the lack of tools since it's just markdown and git.